proganon/redis-group/README.md

 keys.
 The listener automatically creates the streams if they do not already exist.

+## Building from Source

-Launch such a "Redis Group" using:
+Build from source and launch a "Redis Group" using:
 ```bash
 docker run --rm -it -e REDIS_GROUP=mygroup -e REDIS_KEYS="[mykey1, mykey2, mykey3]" $(docker build -q .)
 ```
 This assumes that a Redis server runs on Docker already.
-Docker can launch a local Redis server, with a useful web interface on port 8001, using:
+Docker can launch a local Redis server, with a useful web interface on port 8001, using the Docker command:
 ```bash
 docker run -d -p 6379:6379 -p 8001:8001 redis/redis-stack
 ```